tnichols217/notes/BritLit/Final Prep.md

 ## Quotes
 ![[Pasted image 20221209091523.png]]
-The celebration that followed that night was one of the grandest Hrothgar'
+The celebration that followed that night was one of the grandest Hrothgar's hall had seen.
+The cooks labored from dawn till duck under Ashhere's supervision, and the singers and tale-tellers and other entertainers were summoned.
+Extra ale was begg
 ## MLA citations